 Our contracts with customers may include renewal or other options at fixed prices.
 Determining whether such options are considered distinct performance obligations that provide the customer with a material right and therefore should be accounted for separately requires significant judgment.
-Judgment is required to determine the standalone selling price for each renewal option to determine whether the renewal pricing is reflective of standalone selling price or is reflective of a discount that would provide the customer with a material right.
-Based on our assessment of standalone selling prices, we determined that there were no significant material rights provided to our customers requiring separate recognition.
+Judgment is required to determine the standalone selling price for each renewal option to determine whether the renewal pricing is reflective of standalone selling prices, we determined that there were no significant material rights provided to our customers requiring separate recognition.